 A cult’s ritual goes wrong when their sacrifice doesn’t die.

 Using her crowd scanning skill, Gia counted 30 people in bright clown nose red robes with white plastic masks of a cartoonishly broad smile.
-The outfit vaguely reminded Gia of a production she put on with some friends, but what that was was a hazy memory.
+The outfit vaguely reminded Gia of a production, but what that was was a hazy memory.

 The crowd cheered.
-The only thing Gia could spot on the cult leader that made him stand out from the others was the golden inverted pyramid necklace.
+The only thing Gia could spot on the cult leader that made him stand out from the others was a golden inverted pyramid necklace.

 “Sacrifice, huh?”
 Gia said with excited curiosity.
 “If I may make a suggestion, the lighting is awful.
 How are people going to see me die?
-Do you have anything else other than the torchlights like some portable LED stage lights?
-Surely you got some of those.”
+Do you have anything else other than the string lights, like some massive LED stage lights?
+Surely you got some of those.
+Although I do like the lights on this wheel, you got me strapped to.”

 “We can see well enough,” the cult leader grumbled.